 You will also need to be able to pass the Department of Transportation’s physical test and pass a drug test.
 Additionally, you must be over the age of 21 so you can drive in all states and obtain your commercial driver’s license (CDL).

-Finally, for most jobs, you’ll need to have some experience operating commercial vehicles.
-This can include job shadowing, internships, or working as a driver for another trucking company.
 You may also need endorsements that allow you to drive certain kinds of vehicles such as tankers or hazardous materials.
 Make sure you get these endorsements before applying for your CDL so that you’re qualified for the job you want.
-And as mentioned, you must also be familiar with basic Trucking language.

 Physical Requirements for Truck Driving